HGVSnomenclature/VarNomen/_bg-material/consultation/svd-wg008.md

 (1) an [opaque identifier](https://indieweb.org/opaque){:target="\_blank"} is one that acts only as a name for an object and that is not intended to be parsed for additional meaning.
 Contrast with a RefSeq identifier, for example, which conveys annotation level (N versus X), type (M, R, C, etc.), and version number.
 So, this comment is intended to tell implementers that they **may not** rely on parsing the identifier to decide how the implementation works

 Why not?
 Two reasons:
 *	because it creates a "tight coupling" between two systems that have no coordination.
-For example, what if NCBI wants to change the meaning of the identfiers?
+For example, what if NCBI wants to change the meaning of the identifers?
 *	because it precludes other systems that might have perfectly valid identifiers.
 In particular, the thinking here relates to future graph genome work in which segments might be referred to by other ids (perhaps ids not even shared).
 If the implementation were to **require** that g. variant accessions start with NC\_ (or any predefined list), it would make it impossible to use that software in other contexts